Optimizers#

 • lr (Union[float, Callable]) – Learning rate.

-• compile_on_next_step (bool) – Whether to compile the optimizer on the next step.
-Default is False. (default: False)
+• trace_on_next_step (bool, default: False) – Whether to trace the optimizer on the next step.
+Default is False.

-• fallback_to_non_compiled (bool) – Whether to fall back to non-compiled forward call in the case that an error (default: False) is raised during the compiled forward pass.
+• fallback_to_non_traced (bool, default: False) – Whether to fall back to non-traced forward call in the case that an error is raised during the traced forward pass.
 Default is True.

 abstract set_state(state)[source]#